turingschool/curriculum/source/internal_testing/code_coverage.markdown

 ## Want More Metrics?

-If you want to go totally bananas with metrics, try the `metrics_fu` gem: https://github.com/jscruggs/metric_fu
+If you want to go totally bananas with metrics, try the `metric_fu` gem: https://github.com/jscruggs/metric_fu

 It includes tools to estimate code complexity, find repetitive code snippets, and more.